-Just as a dog isn’t just for Christmas, so is charity fundraising not just for Red Nose Day.
+Just as a dog isn’t just for Christmas, so is charity fundraising not just for Red Nose Day or the annual Poppy Appeal.
 It’s vitally important that you become part of the community in which you trade and there is no better way than becoming a focus for charity fundraising.
 Research by the World Federation of Advertisers shows that 76% of consumers think it is perfectly acceptable for businesses to make money whilst supporting charitable causes.

 In a separate independent survey commissioned for CAMRA and PubAid by TNS in 2013, research showed that more people would use their local pubs if more charity events were organised.
 21% of all adults agreed with this statement but it was an amazing 32% of young adults aged 18-24 who said they would use their local more regularly if more events supported charities.

 You can combine fundraising with any number of other events, beer festivals, party nights, local festivities, bank holidays … the important part is to raise as much money as possible and involve as many customers and members of the wider public in the event as well.

 Sponsoring is a tried and trusted method of raising funds, walks & runs, parachute & bungee jumps, silences & marathon sing-a-longs, the list is endless; some will be centred on your pub some not.
 The trick for your business is to try and focus the attention on your pub or at least to host the end of event party in your pub.
 The last sponsored event in my pub was organised by a group of regular customers (sponsored no-shaving with the shave-off on Xmas Day) raised over £3,500 and was featured in the local press and on local TV.